First-generation students are the first students in their families to attend university

-To help ease your transition to university, Mount Allison's 1st Up program runs several programs, activities, and events.
+To help ease your transition to university, Mount Allison offers several programs, activities, and events.

 The First-Gen Den is a social group run by first-gen students for first-gen students.
 Along with providing social support they also provide academic, social, and educational events.

 Students can join the First-Gen Den during the MASU Clubs and Societies Fair at the start of the academic year.
 You can also follow them on Instagram @firstgenden.

 A free professional closet is available to all students.

 Size and gender inclusive, the Dress to Impress closet stocks professional attire for job interviews, conferences, internships, or any situation where you might need office-professional clothing.